 It is also very interesting that mosquito larvae often feed on the larvae of other insects such as the swimming beetle and dragonfly.

-What is the Difference between Male and Female Mosquitoes
+Difference Between Male and Female

 First of all the difference is in the structure of the oral organ – the male’s jaws are underdeveloped, because he does not need to gnaw through the skin to drink blood.